“Among all the countries, why chose Hong Kong?” I asked my foreign friend, Kai*, as we were wandering around in Tsim Sha Shui.

 One day, we got lost finding the restaurant we wanted to go to.
 He stopped and checked Google Maps.
 We then turned left to a dark alley where I saw rubbish bags, sewage, rats and graffiti.
 I thought to myself, “Oh my god,” eyes busy looking at the floor to confirm I wouldn’t step on anything disgusting.

 If not for him, I’d never have gone into any of these dingy alleys.
 Looking for the lights is what I usually do, and so do other Hong Kongers.
 Light means safe.
-Also, if we got lost, we wouldn’t have to worry.
-We could easily find an MTR station in the open.
+If lost, we could easily find an MTR station in the open.

 Although Kai just moved to Hong Kong two months earlier, he strode to the restaurant as if he knew Hong Kong very well.
 (In fact, he already hiked many mountains, hills, and reached several peaks in Hong Kong.)